pivotal/docs-tap/aws-services/install-aws-services.hbs.md

         MIIFXzCCA0egAwIBAgIJAJYm37SFocjlMA0GCSqGSIb3DQEBDQUAMEY...
         -----END CERTIFICATE-----

+    # Optional, the ARN for the role that will be associated to the service account running the providers.
+    role_arn: "ROLE-ARN"

     # Configuration specific to the RDS PostgreSQL service
     postgresql:
       # Enable the RDS PostgreSQL service.
 The default is set to false.